robertgshaw2-neuralmagic/nm-roboflow/README.md

 Since deep learning models are trained and validated on a snapshot of data, models can become stale as the distribution of inputs shifts away from the data upon which the model was trained and validated ... often leading to poor performance in production.

-In order to combat these challenges, operations teams responsible for production models can adopt a **Continual Learning** mindset, where model performance is continually monitored, new data is continually gathered and labeled, and new versions of the model arte continually trained.
+In order to combat these challenges, operations teams can adopt a **Continual Learning** mindset, where model performance is continually monitored, new data from production is continually gathered and labeled, and new versions of the model are continually trained.

 The workflow looks like this: